 Colonial Williamsburg’s reconstruction of Charlton’s Coffeehouse is the first ground-up reconstruction along Duke of Gloucester Street in several decades.
 It involved the work of every department and trade in the Foundation.
 The exhibition explores how such a building could be so accurately constructed and furnished when seemingly very little was left of the original structure.
 It will use archaeological, architectural, archival, decorative arts and trades components to show visitors the process of rebuilding the history, structure, and interiors of the coffeehouse.
-Through video, graphics, original objects, and touchable reproductions, visitors will learn firsthand what it took to bring the project to completion.
-Ongoing exhibition.
+Through video, graphics, original objects, and touchable reproductions, visitors learn firsthand what it took to bring the project to completion.

 American Furniture: From Virginia to Vermont

 The appearance and construction of any piece of furniture is influenced by the taste, creativity, and training of the people who make and purchase it and the materials that are available to them.
 This was just as true in the Colonial and early National periods as it is today.
 The range of furniture styles, designs, and forms found from Virginia to Vermont in the 17th through early 19th centuries was as diverse as the people who populated those regions.
 Variations in the cultural and religious backgrounds of the inhabitants as well as trade settlement patterns and local economies influenced the people and their furniture.
 The regional variations in American furniture created by the diversity of the people, their environments, and their experiences helps scholars today identify where pieces were made.

 This exhibition in the Elizabeth Ridgely and Miodrag Blagojevich Gallery highlights pieces from three regions: Eastern Virginia, Eastern Pennsylvania, and New England.